South Dublin: Local government and politics

 South Dublin County Council is the local authority for the county.
 It was established on 1 January 1994 with the establishment of the county.
-It is one of four councils in County Dublin.
+It is one of local authorities in County Dublin.
 The county is divided into seven local electoral areas: Clondalkin (7 councillors), Firhouse–Bohernabreena (5 councillors), Lucan (5 councillors), Rathfarnham–Templeogue (7 councillors), Tallaght Central (6 councillors), and Tallaght South (5 councillors).

 The Dáil constituencies of Dublin Mid-West (4 seats) and Dublin South-West (5 seats) are wholly within South Dublin, and the constituency of Dublin South-Central is partially within South Dublin.

 In 2015, South Dublin became part of the Eastern and Midland Region.
 South Dublin County Council sends three members to the Eastern and Midland Regional Assembly.

 Demographics

 Symbols

-The heraldic crest for South Dublin has the inscription "This We Hold In Trust" in both English and Irish, while incorporating elements relating to the history, geography and present day infrastructure of the area.
+The heraldic crest for South Dublin has the inscription "This We Hold in Trust" in both English and Irish, while incorporating elements relating to the history, geography and present day infrastructure of the area.

 Sport

 The League of Ireland club Shamrock Rovers plays at Tallaght Stadium.
-The stadium hosted the 2009 FAI Cup Final and the Setanta Sports Cup final in 2010 & 2011.
+The stadium hosted the 2009 FAI Cup final and the Setanta Sports Cup final in 2010 & 2011.

 The National Basketball Arena in Tallaght is the home venue for both the Ireland national basketball team and Ireland women's national basketball team.
 The arena also hosts various National Cup & League matches.

+Flora and fauna

+In 2024, South Dublin County Council managed 195 hectares of meadows across the entirety of South Dublin including 175 hectares of long-flowering meadows and 20 hectares of short-flowering meadows.